2022 Mask Requirement for NDK

-Due to the increasing rates of transmission, and the increasing risks of the new COVID-19 variants, the Rocky Mountain Anime Association (RMAA) Board of Directors is hereby enforcing a MASK REQUIREMENT for all of its upcoming events (NDK, NDK NYE) through 2021.
+Due to the increasing rates of transmission, and the increasing risks of the new COVID-19 variants, the Rocky Mountain Anime Association (RMAA) Board of Directors is hereby enforcing a MASK REQUIREMENT for all of its upcoming events through 2022.
 This policy will be changed or cancelled as the ongoing pandemic conditions evolve and CDC/Venue/TriCounty Health/State guidance or public health orders update going forward.
 Written notice will be given for any future changes to this policy.

 The RMAA board will continually monitor and make necessary changes to our events regarding the developing COVID conditions as necessary, even during the event itself if needed.
 This action means modifications may be put in place with little notice and attendees and volunteer staff will be expected to comply.
 We apologize for the difficulties this may cause, and ask for your patience and understanding as we all adjust to the constantly changing landscape.